 4.22 - The cleanliness of the parks and fields is essential to the continued use of public facilities by WPYB.
 Failure to maintain this cleanliness is a detriment and may lead to the revocation of park/field use permits.
+The cleanliness of our ballpark at 1100 W. Grange Avenue is also crucial to the appearance and upkeep of the site.
+Managers and their players are required to remove all trash from their bench and seating areas and to ensure that it is placed in appropriate trash receptacles following the conclusion of every game.
+The Vice President of Baseball Operations may forfeit games when teams fail to meet this requirement.

-5.00 - PUTTING THE BALL IN PLAY - LIVE BALL
+5.00 PUTTING THE BALL IN PLAY - LIVE BALL

-5.01 - Once the defensive players of the home team are at their positions and a batter of the visiting team has positioned himself in the batter's box, the umpire is to declare "play", and such declaration begins the game.
+5.01 Once the defensive players of the home team are at their positions and a batter of the visiting team has positioned himself in the batter's box, the umpire is to declare "play", and such declaration begins the game.

-5.02 - After the umpire calls "Play," the ball is alive and in play and remains alive and in play until, for legal cause, or at the umpire's call of "Time" suspending play, the ball becomes dead.
+5.02 After the umpire calls "Play," the ball is alive and in play and remains alive and in play until, for legal cause, or at the umpire's call of "Time" suspending play, the ball becomes dead.
 While the ball is dead, no player may be put out, no bases may be run, and no runs may be scored, except that runners may advance one or more bases as the result of acts, which occurred while the ball was alive.

-5.03 - The ball becomes dead when an umpire calls "Time."
+5.03 The ball becomes dead when an umpire calls "Time."
 The umpire shall call "Time" -